 To reserve a puppy please fill out the form first

-(this is the very last time Simba has bred)
+(this is the very last time Simba has been crossed for breeding)

 We also ship(world wide).
 Also, deliver up to 2000km(.60 cent a kilometer both way).
 CANADA ONLY.

 Sun Valley Wolf Kennels is located in Kelowna, British Columbia, Canada

 The Wolf-Hybrid also called Wolf-Dog; remember, this is not a dog.

 Before you rush out to get a puppy, here are some things to consider:

 Let’s assume the animal you are getting has a fair amount of Wolf in it or is a pure Wolf.
 If you treat the animal as a Wolf even if the animal is more dog-like, you will not be as surprised when the animal displays Wolf-Like behavior.

 A Wolf-Hybrid is not like a dog and it cannot be treated like the average dog.
 It is important to remember that a lot of dogs don’t work either.
 However, this is not a dog problem, it’s a people problem.
 Often a person sees a wonderfully well-behaved example of a particular dog breed and decides they want one “just like that”.
 They get a puppy of the same breed and expect it to know how to behave like the well-trained dog they met.
 What the person does not see was all the work that went into the first dog.

 Classification and breed standards(Not recognized by some kennel clubs).